Brazilian Butt Lift

 A Brazilian butt lift, AKA “BBL.”
 Is a procedure Dr. Daniel Lee performs where fat transfer augments the size and shape of the buttocks.
 There are two long term procedures for buttocks augmentations.
-There is the BBL and gluteal implants.
+There are the BBL and gluteal implants.
 During the BBL fat is removed by liposuction from areas usually on the abdomen, back, hips, and sometimes inner thighs and upper arms.
 The fat is then transferred to the buttocks area to shape and augment the butt to the patient’s preference.
-Dr. Lee can improve the proportions of the entire lower body, helping the patient lose fat in “problem areas” and enhance the buttock with long lasting results.
+Dr. Lee can improve the proportions of the entire lower body, helping the patient lose fat in “problem areas” and enhance the buttock with long-lasting results.

 Why Have a Brazilian Butt Lift?

 A person’s buttocks is largely determined by genetics; both the bone structure and how the body stores fat.
-A healthy diet and exercise can work to achieve a healthy body weight and tone the muscles.
-However, many patients remain unhappy with a “box” or “flat” buttocks that lacks shape, even despite a healthy lifestyle.
+A healthy diet and exercise can work to achieve healthy body weight and tone the muscles.
+However, many patients remain unhappy with a “box” or “flat” buttocks that lack shape, even despite a healthy lifestyle.

 BBL surgery can help overcome the effects of genetics by reshaping the buttocks and surrounding areas, such as the hips, lower back, and thighs.
 You might consider a BBL to:

 • Enhance the curves of your lower body

 • Reduce fat pockets on your hips, thighs, or abdomen while adding fullness to the buttocks

 • Give a more youthful, aesthetically pleasing shape to a flat buttocks

 • Enhance your overall proportions by improving the balance between your upper and lower body